bradygaster-zz/downr/src/wwwroot/posts/doing-bdd-with-signalr-and-jasmine/index.md

   </p>
 </blockquote>
 <p>There&#x2019;s this amazing TDD/BDD micro-framework called
-  <a>Jasmine</a>  that lends itself extremely well to all sorts of different JavaScript problem domains.
+  <a title="Jasmine is a behavior-driven development framework for testing your JavaScript code" href="http://pivotal.github.com/jasmine/">Jasmine</a>  that lends itself extremely well to all sorts of different JavaScript problem domains.
 I learned about Jasmine from some colleagues in the Ruby community, then found some
-  <a>pretty</a>
+  <a title="Pragmatic JavaScript Testing with Jasmine" href="http://blog.carbonfive.com/2011/07/06/pragmatic-javascript-testing-with-jasmine/">pretty</a>
-  <a>awesome</a>
+  <a title="Testing Your JavaScript with Jasmine" href="http://net.tutsplus.com/tutorials/javascript-ajax/testing-your-javascript-with-jasmine/">awesome</a>
-  <a>resources</a>  on Jasmine, and have been waiting for an opportunity to try it out.
+  <a title="How do I verify jQuery AJAX events with Jasmine?" href="http://stackoverflow.com/questions/4662641/how-do-i-verify-jquery-ajax-events-with-jasmine">resources</a>  on Jasmine, and have been waiting for an opportunity to try it out.
 This seemed like a perfect opportunity, so I dove in.</p>

 The Calculator SignalR Hub
 <p>This example will offer a solution to the simple problem of providing basic numeric calculations.
 Obviously, the first operation most users will need is some addition functionality.</p>